 Cleon has a particular knowledge of and experience in the aviation sector.
-He regularly advises and acts for the Civil Aviation Authority, individual airports and airlines.
+He regularly advises and acts for the Civil Aviation Authority(CAA), individual airports and airlines.

 Cleon acted for the CAA in the judicial review proceedings concerning its duty to consult in respect of alterations to air traffic control patterns on the Westerly approach to Gatwick Airport (with Gordon Nardell QC): R (on the application of Barraud) v Civil Aviation Authority (Queen’s Bench Division (Administrative Court) 31 July 2015).

 He has also advised the CAA in respect of airspace changes, consultation duties and post implementation reviews in respect of Gatwick Airport, London City Airport, Luton Airport and Edinburgh Airport.